mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 );
 ```

-When your `props` are a union, Typescript needs you to explicitly tell it the type, by providing an explicit generic `<Props>` parameter to `decorate`:
+When your `props` are a union, Typescript needs you to explicitly tell it the type, by providing a generic `<Props>` parameter to `decorate`:

 ```jsx
 import { WithStyles } from 'material-ui/styles';